Lucascoorek/DevConnect/README.md

 ---

-Fullstack social app where you can connect to oter devs.
+Fullstack social app where you can connect to other devs.

 ---